CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Devices/Monitor-DPUs.md

 {{<figure src="/images/netq/open-device-card-42.png" width="250">}}

-2. Begin typing the hotsname of the DPU you would like to view.
+2. Begin typing the hostname of the DPU you would like to view.
 Select it from the suggested matches when it appears.

 {{<figure src="/images/netq/add-dpu-auto-suggest-42.png" alt="device card showing 2 DPUs" width="250">}}